stephanebisson/bottin2/functions/README.md

 ## Functions Overview

 ### Authentication (`auth.js`)
-- `validateEmail` - Validates if an email is authorized to create an account (v1 - deprecated)
-- `validateEmailV2` - Validates if an email is authorized to create an account (v2 - recommended)
+- `validateEmailV2` - Validates if an email is authorized to create an account

 ### Workflow Management (`workflow.js`)
 - `startAnnualUpdate` - Initiates the annual parent information update workflow